owensgl/intro-genomics/syllabus.md

 * Explain the principles behind genome assembly and variant detection.
 * Turn sequence data into genetic variation.
 * Run basic population genetic analyses.
-* Explain how and why genomic data is generated.
 * Present scientific analyses in oral and written form.